iq-coryp/documentation-testing/pages/api/user-manager.md

 ### LockReason

+A **LockReason** allows you to provide a reason when [Locking a User](/api/user-manager/#locking-a-user).
+Examples of reasons might include:

+* Incomplete paperwork on a sale
+ * Equiptment transfer Incomplete inventory count
+ * Incomplete cash safe

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|
 | Id | Integer | Identifier | `14` |